jackbrighton/how-to-web/photo-optimization.md

 ##How to Optimize Photos in Photoshop

 Best practice for optimization is to start with the highest-quality source photo, then resize and compress it for the web.
 Start by cropping and resizing the photo for the space it will fill on your web page.
-If the photo will be displayed in a sidebar widget that’s 300px wide, there’s no reason to upload an photo wider than 300px for that space.
+If the photo will be displayed in a sidebar widget that’s 300px wide, there’s no reason to upload a photo wider than 300px for that space.
 Reducing the size of the photo by itself will reduce its file size.

 After the photo is cropped and sized, in the File menu go to Export -> Save for Web: